443eb9/bevy_entitiles/README.md

 ## Known Issues

 - The success probability of the wfc algorithm significantly decreased after switching to `LookupHeap`. ( And that's why I didn't switch to `LookupHeap` )
+- Spawning another tilemap while the program is running will cause panic.

 ## Feature Flags